nyc-cto/USWDS-generator/README.md

 # USWDS-generator CLI

-This command line interface generates components of a particular framework (React by default, but Vue and Angular will be added).
+This command line interface generates components of a particular JavaScript framework (React by default, but Vue and Angular will be added).
+The CLI takes a directory as input and will read all the `.jsx` file extensions.
+Based on configurations given to the `npm run uswds-gen` script, the program will normalize all options and use babel (`@babel/core`) to create an Abstract Syntax Tree (AST) that will transform, parse, and generate components to the given framework.

 ## Commands